-Biden faces new border emergency in Texas, where thousands of Haitian migrants are stuck under bridge in squalid conditions
+Thousands of Haitian migrants wait under bridge in South Texas after mass border crossing

 “Many agents are mothers and fathers, and seeing kids in this situation is sad for everyone,” he said.
 “Morale is terrible.”

-The Biden administration says it will continue to use its emergency authorities under Title 42 of the U.S. public health code to rapidly return or “expel” migrants.
+Biden administration officials say they will continue to use emergency authorities under Title 42 of the U.S. public health code to rapidly return or “expel” migrants.
 But Mexican authorities have declined to take back Haitians in recent months.

-The Biden administration curtailed deportation flights to Haiti after the assassination of President Jovenel Moïse in July and a 7.2-magnitude earthquake Aug.
-14 that killed more than 2,000.
-And the Department of Homeland Security has extended temporary protected status, or TPS, eligibility for Haitians, a measure that allows Haitians living in the United States without legal status to qualify for provisional residency and avoid deportation.
+The administration is also contending with new court orders related to its border policies.
+On Thursday, U.S. District Judge Emmet Sullivan in the District of Columbia blocked the Biden administration from using Title 42 to expel migrant families, though he stayed the order for 14 days.
+The percentage of families returned under Title 42 has been declining in recent months; in August authorities used it on just 19 percent of the more than 86,000 family members taken into custody.

+The Supreme Court also said last month that the Biden administration must restart a Trump administration program that requires asylum seekers to wait in Mexico while their claims are adjudicated in U.S. courts.

 The Del Rio border sector has been among the busiest for illegal crossings in recent months as thousands of Haitians, Cubans, Venezuelans and Hondurans climb down from the limestone bluffs on the Mexican side to wade across the Rio Grande.

-The river is only ankle-deep right now at popular crossing points, Anfinsen said.

-Del Rio Mayor Bruno “Ralphy” Lozano (D) said the size of the group has increased steadily to more 8,200 people.
+Del Rio Mayor Bruno “Ralphy” Lozano (D) said the size of the group has increased steadily to more than 10,500 people.
 “I thought the worst-case scenario was having a couple people, maybe 150 people roaming the streets,” said Lozano, who warned the Biden administration in a February video that his community needed more federal support to cope with a surge in crossings.

 “Although I foreshadowed a worst-case scenario, this is probably a worse case of worst-case scenarios,” he said.
 “I need the administration to recognize that there is a border crisis happening in real time right now and it has dire consequences on security, health and safety.”